mtmoss/Rock-Paper-Scissors/ReadMe.md

             - PRINT win message
         - ELSE
             - IF
-            - user choice is rock AND computer choice is scissors
+            - user choice is rock AND computer choice is paper
             - OR
             - user choice is paper AND computer choice is scissors
             - OR